jonull93/PhD/README.md

 ## Contact

-If you have questions or need further clarification, feel free to reach out to Jonathan Ullmark at <ins>jonathan.ullmark@chalmers.se</ins>.
+If you have questions or need further clarification, feel free to reach out to Jonathan Ullmark at `jonathan [dot] ullmark@chalmers.se` (obfuscated to prevent spam).

 ## License